-Factors that may increase the risk of encopresis:
+Factors that may increase the risk of encopresis include:

 Symptoms can include any of the following:

-The doctor may feel the stool stuck in the child's rectum (fecal impaction).
+The health care provider may feel the stool stuck in the child's rectum (fecal impaction).
 An x-ray of the child's belly may show impacted stool in the colon.